Mentoring, counselling, coaching and role models (post-entry)

 Emerging evidence

 What is it?
-Mentoring, counselling, coaching and advising all involve a relationship between two individuals where a more experienced person provides support to a less experienced individual.
+Mentoring, counselling, coaching and advising all involve a relationship between two individuals where a more experienced person provides support, advice and/or information to a less experienced individual.
 This normally includes some combination of psychological/emotional support, course/career support, academic skills support, and acting as a role model.

 Should HEPs run mentoring/counselling/coaching/advising programmes to support student success?
 The existing evidence suggests that mentoring, counselling, coaching and advising approaches differ substantially from programme to programme, for example in terms of focus/goals, intensity, duration and the target population.
-Given these are intensive interventions (both in terms of staff and student time) there is strong case for seeking more information on the efficacy versus other less intensive approaches.
-We recommend that HE providers seek to measure the effect of these programmes, and identify the most effective features, at a local level.
+Given these are intensive interventions, both in terms of staff and student time, there is a strong case for seeking more information on the efficacy versus other less intensive approaches.
+TASO recommends that HE providers seek to measure the effect of these programmes, and identify the most effective features, at a local level.

 What is this intervention?

-All these approaches involve a relationship between two individuals where a more experienced person provides support to a less experienced individual, including some combination of (Crisp et al, 2017):
+Mentoring, counselling, coaching and advising all involve a relationship between two individuals where a more experienced person provides support, advice and/or information to a less experienced individual, including some combination of (Crisp et al, 2017):

 - Psychological or emotional support (e.g. to help students feel a sense of belonging in HE)